-If you don’t learn to love yourself, you will have a hard time finding joy and peace in live.
+If you don’t learn to love yourself, you will have a hard time finding joy and peace in life.
 Something will always feel like it is missing.
-You will always search for and long for, and want more.
+You will always search, long for and want more.
 You will live an unsatisfied life and wonder what happened.

 Love yourself through your own eyes.
 You have to look in the mirror and get real with yourself.
 It is easy to become preoccupied with what others are doing and saying.
 But this can cause you to attempt to mirror their actions or behaviors in your own life.
 You may try to look like they look and do as they do.
 BUT all you are doing is setting yourself up for failure.
 You cannot live someone else’s life no matter how hard you try.